top of page

 Additional Expertise: Hivernophile: expert in winter appreciation and recreational winter sports.
 Mom to luge and equestrian sport athletes.
 “My kids are living their best life and I am their ride”

 Ali Coates is a PhD student in Management, in the Health Systems specialization.
 Her work focuses on structural urbanism in rural health.
-She is a recipient of the Joseph-Armand Bombardier Canada Graduate Scholarships Program Doctoral Scholarships (CGS-D) by the Social Sciences and Humanities Research Council (SSHRC).
+She is a recipient of the Joseph-Armand Bombardier Canada Graduate Scholarships Program Doctoral Scholarship (CGS-D) by the Social Sciences and Humanities Research Council (SSHRC).
 Ali holds a BSc (Honours) degree from Mount Allison University, a MBA in Healthcare Management and a MS in Healthcare Data Analytics from Clarkson University and has held a variety of healthcare leadership roles during her career.
 Ali began working in the field of clinical research and eventually led the founding and early growth phases of a successful imaging core laboratory.
 Following a family move to the rural North Country region of New York, Ali led the establishment of a new clinical research program within St. Lawrence Health System.
 She was the Assistant Vice President of Physician Relations at Adirondack Health before being accepted to Telfer School of Management.
 While completing her MBA and MS degrees, Ali chose to focus on the rural context to understand how core management principles apply in rural health systems.
 Ali was a 2022 National Rural Health Association (NRHA) Rural Health Fellow.
 She maintains an active leadership role at the New York State Association for Rural Health.

 PXL_20220923_120906560.PORTRAIT_3.jpg